Club: none | Opening: 2003 | Capacity: 42,000

 History and description

-Estadio Único Ciudad de la Plata is a state-owned stadium in the city of La Plata that is currently the home of Estudiantes de la Plata.
+Estadio Único Ciudad de la Plata is a state-owned stadium in the city of La Plata that between 2006 and 2019 was the home of Estudiantes de la Plata.

 The first steps towards construction of a stadium for the city of La Plata were taken in 1947 when a plot of land was secured and a sports complex was built.
 In the mid 1970s, the city considered building a stadium for the 1978 World Cup, but plans led to nothing.